peru trip f.a.q. for friends

 What is the best time to visit?

-You should aim for the warm months - which if you’re from europe will be all year.
+You should aim for the warmer months.
 If you’re going to the countryside you want to avoid rainy season from October to February.
 Tourist peak season is between June and August so keep that in mind if you want keep your background pictures.
 If you can, come at times there are interesting events going on such as Mistura, the procession of el Señor de los Milagros, Peruvian football national team playing qualifiers, or any protest (ask if you want me to keep you posted).

 Hold on, what is Mistura?

 The best thing to ever come out of Peru.
 It’s our banner food festival and in Peru that means a lot.
-I know every country thinks their cuisine is amongst the best one in the world and their mum does the best spaguetti but how many countries have their chefs leading the polls for next head of state?
-Only Peru.
-That says more about our political class than our food but I can’t think of a better place to start discovering peruvian culture.
-After trying an exotic fruit you’ll wonder about the natural landscape capable of producing it, and when trying a fusion between african and japanese techniques on peruvian potatoes you’ll have a better understanding of the kind of society the peruvian one is.
-If you’re going to travel around the country but don’t know what parts to visit yet, I feel like Mistura will give you a hint of what you’re after.
+I know every country thinks their cuisine is amongst the best one in the world but how many countries have their chefs leading the polls for president?
+I’d dare say only Peru.
+That says more about our political class than our food but I can’t think of a better entry point to Peruvian culture.
+Once you taste an exotic fruit you’ll wonder about the natural landscape capable of producing it, and when trying a fusion between African and Japanese techniques on Peruvian potatoes you’ll have a better understanding of the peoples that make up Peruvian society.
+If you’re going to travel around the country but don’t know what parts to visit yet, I feel like Mistura will give you a good hint of what you’re after.

 Alright, how do I move around?

-In Lima, you’ll most likely be taking Uber everywhere unless you want to haggle in the street and have a decent chance of being ripped off.
+In Lima, you’ll most likely be taking Uber everywhere unless you want to haggle in the street and expose yourself to a decent chance of being ripped off.
 What about the bus and metro?
-Unless you want to experience one the public transport systems in the world, pay your cab fare.
+Unless you want to experience one of the worst public transport systems in the world, pay your cab fare.

 If you’re going to visit other cities in the countryside then you should definitely consider renting a motorbike and do it Che Guevara style.
 Alternatively, rent a car.
 People in Lima complain about living in the city but I think we all tolerate living here because the views when driving around this country are simply mesmerising.